jorge-sepulveda/blog/content/posts/2026/02/usb-wake.md

 ## Trusty ol' motherboard

-I'm using an Asrock z97 extreme4...yes it's still using DDR3, yes I know it's old, and it doesn't have a TPM module either.
+I'm using an Asrock Z97 Extreme4...yes it's still using DDR3, yes I know it's old, and it doesn't have a TPM module either.
 Microslop said that I don't deserve Windows 11 and that they would forgive if me if I purchased a new PC.
 Now I'm using Manjaro because I DECIDE when I stop using my PC equipment.

-I booted into the settings and found the Deep Sleep settings in the motherboard settings, and that was the culprit all these years.
-Deep Sleep(also called Energy related Products Directive) had different states for providing power to ports.
+I booted into the settings and found the Deep Sleep settings in my BIOS, and that was the culprit all these years.
+Deep Sleep(also called Energy related Products Directive for you British readers) had different states for providing power to ports.
 This would leave all my peripherals on in case I need to charge my phone while my PC is turned off... time to fix that.

 So I enabled it in both S4 and S5 and I have defeated a longtime enemy.
 I unplugged the usb hub and no power, just quiet.